Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry: ULDM searches in a GGN background

 In the projections shown until this point, we have utilised a set of geological parameters in which the GGN length scale $\lambda_{\rm{GGN}}$, defined in Eq.~\eqref{eq:GGNscalelength}, is similar in magnitude to the baseline at frequencies between $\sim 10^{-1}$~Hz and $\sim 1$~Hz.
 This was achieved by considering a km-baseline experiment and a ground material in which the Rayleigh wave's horizontal speed was $c_H \sim250~\mathrm{m\,s^{-1}}$.
 We now consider the scenario where $\lambda_{\rm{GGN}}\gtrsim L$.
 This would occur, for example, if the ground material consisted of limestone, for which $c_H \simeq3232~\mathrm{m\,s^{-1}}$ and $\lambda_{\rm{GGN}}\simeq\SI{1.3}{km}~\left(\frac{3232~\mathrm{m\,s^{-1}}}{ c_H}\right)^{-1}\,\left(\frac{2.5~\mathrm{Hz}}{\omega_a}\right)$.

 The upper panels of Fig.~\ref{fig:cH comparison} compare the sensitivity reach between the two values of the horizontal speed: $205~\mathrm{m\,s^{-1}}$, which we show with solid curves; and $3232~\mathrm{m\,s^{-1}}$, which we show with dotted curves.
 In the upper-left panel, we focus on a 100\,m baseline operating with $\mathcal{N}=2$ and the `intermediate' parameters from Table~\ref{table:ExperimentalParameters}.
 Here, we only display the projected reach in the NHNM scenario, since the NLNM curve is degenerate with the atom shot noise-limited curve.
 In the upper-right panel, we consider the scenario for a 1\,km baseline operating with $\mathcal{N}=2$ and the `advanced' parameters from Table~\ref{table:ExperimentalParameters}.
 Differently from the left panel, we display the sensitivity curves in both the NHNM and NLNM scenarios, which we plot in orange and blue respectively.
-Under both the NHNM and NLNM scenarios, the $c_H =3232~\mathrm{m\,s^{-1}}$ sensitivity curves are significantly lower than the $c_H =205~\mathrm{m\,s^{-1}}$ curves over all frequencies in the sub-Hz regime for both baselines, which suggests that geological materials with large $c_H$ values can naturally act as GGN filters owing to the smaller value of $\lambda_{\mathrm{GGN}}$.\footnote{There is an 11\% difference in the ground density between the low and high $c_H$ scenarios but since the GGN phase scales linearly with the ground density (Eq.~\eqref{eq:app:GGN} and the discussion that follows), this cannot explain the large change observed in Fig.~\ref{fig:cH comparison}.}
+Under both the NHNM and NLNM scenarios, the $c_H =3232~\mathrm{m\,s^{-1}}$ sensitivity curves are significantly lower than the $c_H =205~\mathrm{m\,s^{-1}}$ curves over all frequencies in the sub-Hz regime for both baselines, which suggests that geological materials with large $c_H$ values can naturally act as GGN filters owing to the smaller value of $\lambda_{\mathrm{GGN}}$.\footnote{There is an 11\% difference in the ground density between the low and high $c_H$ scenarios but since the GGN phase scales linearly with the ground density (Eq.~\eqref{eq:app:GGN} and the discussion that follows), this cannot explain the large change observed in Fig.~\ref{fig:cH comparison}.} This follows from the fact that in the regime where $\lambda_\mathrm{GGN} > L$, the GGN gradiometer phase shift is inversely proportional to $\lambda_\mathrm{GGN}$, and so also inversely proportional to $c_H$; hence, larger values of $c_H$ imply a smaller GGN gradiometer phase shift and, in the limit where the background is dominated by GGN, better sensitivity to linearly-coupled scalar ULDM.